Anambra Central Senatorial Election: Why INEC Is Yet To Issue Obiora Okonwo A Certificate Of Return - leadership.ng

 By Michael Oche, Abuja

-Contrary to accusations in some quarters that the Independent National Electoral Commission (INEC) has deliberately refused to issue a certificate of return to Dr Obiora Okonkwo as the “authentic winner” of the Anambra Central Senatorial Election, checks has revealed that the case is still pending at the Court of Appeal.
+Contrary to accusations in some quarters that the Independent National Electoral Commission (INEC) has deliberately refused to issue a certificate of return to Dr Obiora Okonkwo as the “authentic winner” of the Anambra Central Senatorial Election, checks have revealed that the case is not simply one of obeying the orders of the High court.

-Investigations however reveals that the judgement is at variance with the orders of the Court of Appeal delivered in 2 judgements CA/A/160/2016 and CA/A/165/2016 both of them dated 20th November 2017 (3 weeks before his judgement).
+Investigations however reveal that the judgement is at variance with the orders of the Court of Appeal in two judgements CA/A/160/2016 and CA/A/165/2016 both of them dated 20th November 2017 delivered before Justice Tsoho’s judgement.

 Also contrary to claims that the electoral Act stipulates 48-hours time frame for the handing over of a certificate of return to a winner as cited by supporters of Dr Okonkwo, the proviso only applies to the Supreme and appellate courts.